muarshad01/LLM/Notes/lecture09_notes.md

 ***

-20:01
-will be the next token which is 2241 if I is equal to 3 uh then the 20:08 context would be the first three token IDs which are 290 4920 and 2241 and the 20:14 output will be or the desired will be the next token which is 287 and if I is 20:20 equal to 4 then the context will be the first four tokens IDs and the desired 20:26 will be the next which is 257 so everything on the left of the arrow here refers to the input the large 20:33 language model would receive uh and the token ID on the right hand side of the 20:39 arrow represents the target token ID which the llm is supposed to 20:44 predict so when we constructed these input output pairs this is what it actually means there are four prediction 20:51 tasks here it's not one prediction task so when I created this input output pair 20:56 of X and Y and even here here when I showed you the input output pair of X and Y it's not just one prediction task 21:04 but there are four prediction tasks which are happening here and these are the four prediction tasks because the 21:10 context size was four if the context size was eight there would have been eight prediction tasks in each input 21:15 output pair so when you look at input output pairs usually regression and 21:20 classification problem one input output pair corresponds to one prediction task image of a dog needs to be classified as 21:27 whether it's a cat or a dog but in the case of llms one input output pair corresponds to the number of 21:34 prediction tasks as set by the context size that is very important now what I'm 21:40 going to do is that I'm going to take this simple the same code but I'm going to decode it into text so that you can 21:47
+f X and Y it's not just one prediction task but there are four prediction tasks which are happening here and these are the four prediction tasks because the context size was four if the context size was eight there would have been eight prediction tasks in each input output pair so when you look at input output pairs usually regression and classification problem one input output pair corresponds to one prediction task image of a dog needs to be classified as
+21:27
+whether it's a cat or a dog but
+* in the case of LLM one input-output pair corresponds to the number of prediction tasks as set by the context size that is very important.

+ now what I'm
+21:40
+going to do is that I'm going to take this simple the same code but I'm going to decode it into text so that you can 21:47